An Efficient Semi-Streaming PTAS for Tournament Feedback ArcSet with Few Passes: Introduction

 \section{Introduction}

 Graph problems have historically been an area of interest because of their various applications, but as the size of these problems becomes very large it becomes essential to design algorithms suitable for models handling such graphs, such as the streaming model.
-In the streaming model, the input graphs are presented as a read-once tape of edges where a possibly adversarial ordering of observed edges must be accounted for and low space complexity must be maintained.
+In the streaming model, the input graphs are presented as a read-once tape of edges where a possibly adversarial ordering of observed edges must be accounted for, and low space complexity must be maintained.
 Much work studying undirected graphs is already present in the streaming literature\cite{feigenbaum2005graph}; we refer the reader to the survey by McGregor \cite{mcgregor2014graph}.
-However, relatively little has been done in the streaming setting for problems involving directed graphs (digraphs), with the exception of the initial investigation conducted by Chakrabarti et al. \cite{chakrabarti_ghosh_mcgregor_vorotnikova_2019}, who study the Minimum Feedback Arc Set problem on tournament graphs, among other problems.
+However, relatively little has been done, especially on the algorithmic side, in the streaming setting for problems involving directed graphs (digraphs).
+A notable exception is the the initial investigation conducted by Chakrabarti et al. \cite{chakrabarti_ghosh_mcgregor_vorotnikova_2019} (see also lower bounds in \cite{assadi2020multi,assadi2020near,chen2021almost,guruswami2016superlinear}), who study the Minimum Feedback Arc Set problem on tournament graphs, among other problems.

 In this work, our focus is also on large directed graphs in the streaming setting, and in particular we present a new algorithm for the Minimum Feedback Arc Set problem on tournament graphs.
 A tournament graph is a directed graph where there exists a single edge between all pairs of vertices, and the goal is to find the minimum number of edges that need to be deleted in order to make the graph acyclic.
-We will also discuss applications and other problems for directed graph streams.
+We will also discuss applications and other problems for directed graph streams below.